Luxembourg corridor into the US

 Why Luxembourg operators arrive here.

 A Luxembourg-domiciled operating company, or a family-office portfolio company sitting inside a Luxembourg structure, opens a US arm.
 The materials that work at home are reused.
 Brand language carries fund-admin or holding-company register.
 Deck templates inherit the private-market look.
 The US launch goes live.
-Lead quality reads as fine.
+Lead quality lands as fine.

-What Luxembourg commercial register costs in America.
+What Luxembourg commercial language costs in America.

 • Holding-company posture fills the space where a category anchor should sit.
 American buyers want "we are the X that does Y," not an org chart.